Minnesota Cooking: Country-Fried Eggplant Recipe

 - After the eggplant slices is pulled from the water, you must drop it into a dish of plain flour and get the wet spots coated with flour.

-- Then, you coat the floured sides with beaten egg, and drop the egg coated eggplant into a ground up cracker crumb coating.
+- Coat the floured sides with beaten egg, and drop the egg coated eggplant into a ground-up cracker crumb coating.

-- Place on a plate, and then, take and place three pieces into the deep fryer, one at a time, taking care to let the egg fry for a few seconds before adding the second and third pieces.
+- Place on a plate.
+Take and place three pieces into the deep fryer, one at a time, taking care to let the egg fry for a few seconds before adding the second and third pieces.